-The correlation elements are expressed as the products of pairs of trial values, $CI = z_i z_j$, where z_i is the (normalized) trial value of the ith RNG for one second, and similarly for z_j .
-The elements of C1 include all possible combinations of RNG pairs, subject to the restriction that the pairproducts have identical time-stamps.
-It can be shown that the average value of C1 is proportional to the average linear (Pearson) correlation between RNGs.18 Under the null hypothesis, the expected average value of C1 is zero and, in this reformulation, a deviation in the mean value of C1 corresponds to the non-zero average of the event Z-scores.
+Deviations in the network variance thus can be estimated by the average of products of pairs of trial values, $C1 = z_i z_j$ , where $z_i$ is the (normalized) trial value of the ith RNG for one second, and similarly for $z_j$ .
+The elements of C1 include all possible combinations of RNG pairs with identical time stamps.
+It can be shown that the average value of C1 is proportional to the average linear (Pearson) correlation between RNGs.
+Under the null hypothesis, the expected average value of C1 is zero and, in this reformulation, a deviation in the mean value of C1 corresponds to the nonzero average of the event Z-scores.

-The event and trial-level formulations lend themselves to different interpretations.
-The event results confirm the formal predictions, and thus successfully identify an effect which we identify as operational global consciousness.
+The event-based scores and the trial-level formulation provide different but complementary perspectives.
+The event results confirm the formal predictions, and thus successfully identify an effect that we identify as operational global consciousness.
 The pair-product formulation provides more detailed information.
 Specifically, the C1 measure shows that the effect is associated with synchronized correlations of RNGs in the network, thus providing physical insight into how the effect arises during events.

 It is perhaps useful to provide an intuitive picture of the synchronized correlations represented by C1.
 Imagine that the network of RNGs is replaced by buoys tethered at scattered locations across the ocean, and that the data acquisition consists of monitoring the height of each buoy, at each second, as it bobs up and down with the waves.
 The null hypothesis for C1 describes them bobbing randomly, without apparent correlation.
-A significant positive value of C1 corresponds to a substantial number the buoys bobbing up and down in unison.
+A significant positive value of C1 corresponds to a substantial number of the buoys bobbing up and down in unison.
 This represents an anomaly because we do not expect wave motions at distant ocean locations to be correlated.